gadget-framework/gadget2/docs/userguide.md

 functions defined, and the valid maturity function names are:

 \bigskip

-newconstant - use the Constant maturation function newconstantweight - use the ConstantWeight maturation function fixedlength - use the FixedLength maturation function continuous - use the Continuous maturation function
+* `newconstant` - use the Constant maturation function
+* `newconstantweight` -use the ConstantWeight maturation function
+* `fixedlength` - use the FixedLength maturation function
+* `continuous` - use the Continuous maturation function

 \bigskip
 The format for the data in the maturity data file is dependent on the